riccio8/examples-of-program-in-c-/README.md

 Notes

-    The Dockerfile sets up the environment to compile and execute block.cpp on a Windows-based Docker container so YOUR OS MUST BE WINDOWS if you eant to run docker with this engine.
+    The Dockerfile sets up the environment to compile and execute block.cpp on a Windows-based Docker container so YOUR OS MUST BE WINDOWS if you want to run docker with this engine.

     Ensure that Docker is installed and running on your system before following the above steps.
     Replace cpp-windows-container with your preferred image name if desired.